-By Laura R. Vandiver, Director of Research
+By Laura R. Vandiver, Senior Research Strategist

 I can’t tell you how many times clients come to me and say “We launched a blog but we’re not getting any response from our target group,” or, “We have been offering our new product for several months, but our marketing efforts are falling flat.”
 The first question that comes to mind is this: Did you do your research?
 Nine times out of ten, the answer is “No”!

 PR and marketing, whether traditional or online, is not just dependent on having a great print advertisement or a flashy website to get your message across.
 It’s also about knowing your audience.
 The bottom line is this: if you don’t know your audience, you aren’t going to reach them effectively.
 It seems so basic, but you’d be surprised how often this is overlooked.
-Market research comes in many forms: focus groups, panel research, online surveys, phone surveys, webinars, and more.
+Market research comes in many forms: focus groups, panel research, online surveys, phone surveys, and more.
 Doing your research FIRST can save you a lot of time, effort, and headaches later.
-Plus, if you haven’t done any research, it’s much more difficult to develop the metrics on how you will measure the success of your efforts.
+Plus, if you haven’t done any research, it’s much more difficult to develop the metrics for how you will measure the success of your campaign.

 Insight is one of the most important aspects of conducting research with your customers.
 They will tell you what they like, what they don’t like, and any difficulties or barriers they might have when trying to access your product or service.
 Insight is the number one thing I love about qualitative research, in particular.
-You will almost certainly come away from it knowing something you didn’t know before, It will make you smarter moving forward.
+You will almost certainly come away from it knowing something you didn’t know before.
+It will make you smarter moving forward.

-Newer research techniques using social media platforms allow companies to respond to their customers quickly.
+Research techniques using social media platforms allow companies to respond to their customers quickly.
 Gone are the days of taking a yearly survey, compiling the results over six months, and then trying to make some changes a year after the fact.
 You can talk to your customers today, and respond to them immediately.
-Quick response creates loyal customers- especially when they recognize that you are addressing their concerns.*
+Quick response creates loyal customers- especially when they recognize that you are addressing their concerns.

 Listening to the voice of your audience will allow you to tweak your marketing strategy and course-correct where appropriate.
 Too often companies devise their strategies at the top without consulting their base.
 This is a mistake.
 Never assume that you already know what your customers want.